-While parents of able-bodied children can envision the day their children leave the nest and become independent adults, the parents of a child with a disability rarely have the luxury of seeing past the end of their day.
+While parents of typically-developing children can envision the day their children leave the nest and become independent adults, the parents of a child with a disability rarely have the luxury of seeing past the end of their day.
 Understandably, they are often concerned about their child’s quality of life as the child and parents grow older.
 They wonder how much independence they can hope for their child with special needs.

 Fortunately, Migdal Oaz, (“Tower of Strength” in Hebrew), a Community Integrated Living Arrangement (CILA), offers adults with disabilities an independent, community based, group living environment to meet their unique needs and remain active in Jewish life.
 This fully rehabbed home in West Rogers Park is staffed by on-site professionals.
 Special attention is paid to residents' personal care skills, safety, social ability, health and work opportunities.
 By coordinating with community programs and resources, the staff enables residents to expand their possibilities and work towards their goals.